smastrom/react-rating/README.md

 ### Using included shapes

-This package ships with six of the most common rating shapes that you can import and use _(all open-source)_:
+This package ships with six of the most common rating shapes that you can import and use _(all open source)_:

 | Import Name       | Preview                                                                          | Collection / Author                                          |
 | ----------------- | -------------------------------------------------------------------------------- | ------------------------------------------------------------ |